 The fundamental risk to a pension plan is that the contributions needed to pay the benefits become unaffordable.
-While we believe it is unlikely that the System by itself would become unaffordable, the contributions needed to support the System may differ significantly from expectations.
+The contributions needed to support the System may differ significantly from expectations.
 While there are a number of factors that could lead to contribution amounts deviating from expectations, we believe the primary sources are: